a-ghasemi/en.php.info/readme.md

 # The Modern PHP Tutorial

 This repository hosts the English content of the Modern PHP Tutorial, many thanks for great idea of [javascript.info](https://javascript.info).
-We create a website for this content as soon as possible.
+We will create a website for this content as soon as possible.

 ## Translations